stackbilly/go-real-estate-api/README.md

 # real-estate-api
 This projects demonstrates a simple real estate api endpoint built with golang.
-You can use it to obtain real estate data for your applications or to train your model.
+You can use it to obtain real estate listings data for your applications or to train your model.
 ## Table of Contents
 - [Introduction](#introduction)
 - [Tools](#tools)